josescuderoh/python-utils/readme.md

 * `get_previous_quantity()`: Takes a dataframe with a datetime column and a numerical quantity column and appends a new column with the quantity for the previous day for each row.
 If there were no quantities the day before, it returns zero.

+* `flag_holiday()`: Takes a datetime object and returns a flag if the day given is a holiday according to country, province and year given as required by the holidays package.

 * (...)